sharpdressedcodes/node-parse-json/README.md

 b) local testing:

+Make sure the app is running by typing:
+> foreman start
-Make sure the app is running by typing 'foreman start' in the console, or to run without Heroku, type 'node server.js'.
-Then navigate to test/client.php?local=1 in your browser.
+in the console, or to run without Heroku, type:
+> node server.js
+Then navigate to http://localhost/APPNAME/test/client.php?local=1 in your browser.